Biden makes his economic case in deep-red South Carolina, says his policies add jobs in GOP states

 WEST COLUMBIA, S.C.
 (AP) — Making his case for 2024, President Joe Biden declared in deep-red South Carolina on Thursday that Republican-led states are gaining factory jobs because of economic measures he pushed through Congress despite stiff GOP opposition.

-With an eye toward next year''s elections, Biden made his case that government investments in computer chips, batteries and electric vehicles will help the U.S. out-compete China and that his agenda has delivered in ways that former President Donald Trump could not.
+In a nod toward next year's elections, Biden argued that government investments in computer chips, batteries and electric vehicles will help the U.S. out-compete China and that his agenda has delivered in ways that former President Donald Trump could not.

 “I didn't get much help from the other team, but that didn't stop us from getting it done,” the president said, speaking in a state that he lost by nearly 12 percentage points in 2020.
 “Every Republican member of Congress voted against the Inflation Reduction Act.”